-It is always advisable to mix the distilled water with a small volume of another fog machine fluid such as glycol or glycerin-based fog fluid.
+It is always advisable to mix the distilled water with a small volume of another fog machine fluid, such as glycol or glycerin-based fog fluid.
 This ensures that the air in the room does not become too saturated with water and results in a reduction of visibility due to droplets forming on surfaces like walls, floors, dance floors, etc.

 If you use water only, the fog may not last as long as it would using glycol or glycerin-based fog fluid.
 This is because water-based fog does not contain the same viscosity as glycol or glycerin.

-The water particles will dissipate more quickly as the fog machine operates lighter than those of glycol or glycerin.
+The water particles will dissipate more quickly as the fog machine operates lighter than that of glycol or glycerin.
 So if you want the fog to linger in the air longer, consider mixing the water with glycerin or glycol.

-How to Make Fog Fluid Using Water
+How to Make Fog Juice Using Water

-The procedure of making fog fluid with water is not complicated.
+The procedure of making fog with water is not complicated.
 However, for the best results, you will have to get the proportions right.